Tomographic halo model of the unWISE-Blue galaxies using cross-correlations with BOSS CMASS galaxies: Data

-We measure the unWISE redshift distribution using the COSMOS2015 photometric redshifts in the 2 deg$^2$ COSMOS field \citep[Fig.~\ref{fig:dndz};][]{Laigle2015}.
-We use the photometric redshift from the nearest COSMOS source within $2.75''$ (1 WISE pixel), first removing any COSMOS source fainter than 20.7 (19.2) Vega magnitude at 3.6 (4.2) $\mu$m; this is necessary to eliminate spurious matches caused by blends in WISE, which has a $6''$ PSF.
-We use the median of the redshift likelihood distribution for each source, replacing it with the redshift from the AGN fit if the SED is better fit by an AGN.
+To represent the photometric redshift, the COSMOS2015 catalog reports the median of the redshift likelihood given a galaxy template.
+It also reports a best-fit likelihood from an AGN fit.
+Because these infrared-bright unWISE sources could have AGN contribution, we use the redshift for the AGN fit if it provides a better fit to the multi-band photometry, and otherwise use the median of the likelihood for the galaxy template.
 AGN contamination is low, especially for the Blue sample that we fit in this work, both because AGN mid-infrared colors are different from the Blue color cuts, and because the Gaia point-source cut removes the brightest quasars.
-Ultimately, only 19\% of the COSMOS matches are better-fit by an AGN SED.
+Ultimately, only 19\% of the COSMOS matches are better-fit by an AGN SED, and using the AGN redshifts makes minimal difference on the redshift distribution.

+unWISE-Blue has a broad redshift distribution peaking around $z \sim 0.6$ but extending from $z \sim 0$ to $z \sim 1$ (Fig.~\ref{fig:dndz}).
+In this work, we focus on constraining its halo occupation distribution near the peak of the redshift distribution at $0.45 < z < 0.75$, where we have a well-characterized, large-area spectroscopic sample, SDSS-BOSS CMASS.
+We focus on this cross-correlation as a first demonstration of the method and leave the cross-correlation with higher and lower redshifts spectroscopic samples (to fully measure the evolving HOD of unWISE-Blue) to future work.

 We additionally apply the linear imaging systematics weights described in \citet{KrolewskiFerraro22} and \citet{Farren23} to correct for spurious correlations between unWISE galaxy density and WISE depth and stellar density.
-After applying these weights, the unWISE galaxy density is uncorrelated with nine imaging systematics templates (WISE depth, extinction, dust density, and DIRBE estimates of diffuse infrared sky background).
+After applying these weights, the unWISE galaxy density is uncorrelated with nine imaging systematics templates (WISE depth, extinction, dust density, and DIRBE Sky and Zodi Atlas \citep[DSZA; ][]{Kelsall98}\footnote{DSZA data are publicly available at \url{https://lambda.gsfc.nasa.gov/product/cobe/dirbe_dsza_data_get.cfm}} estimates of diffuse infrared sky background).